Adult Safeguarding Policy

 The Mental Capacity Act 2005 defines someone as lacking capacity if, because of an illness or disability such as a mental health problem, dementia or a learning disability, they cannot do one or more of the following four things:

-Rainbow Pooch Pride will need to involve an advocate if the person lacks capacity to make decisions about a safeguarding concern.
+Rainbow Pooch Pride will need to involve an advocate if the person lacks capacity to make decisions about a safeguarding concern or suffers other incapacities e.g. in communication or understanding, which prevent them from being fully participative in their own safeguarding.

 Should anyone have concerns regarding an adult’s capacity, support and guidance will be sought from: